Gypsy and Traveller sites

 In September 2016, the Mayor and Cabinet approved a potential sites report and integrated impact assessment for consultation.
 We consulted with stakeholders and the public on the two potential sites for six weeks in October and November 2016

-In March 2018, the Mayor and Cabinet approved Pool Court as our preferred residential traveller site, following further investigations in to the two potential sites and consideration by the scrutiny business panel.
-We will be consulting on a Gypsy and Traveller site(s) local plan preferred site consultation report and integrated impact assessment between DATE and DATE 2018.
+In March 2018, the Mayor and Cabinet approved Pool Court as our preferred residential traveller site, following further investigations into the two potential sites and consideration by the scrutiny business panel.
+We consulted on a Gypsy and Traveller site(s) local plan preferred site consultation report and integrated impact assessment in 2018.